Mohamed5550/Pro-Git-Notes/Chapter 2/README.md

     - you can use multiple .gitignore files in different folders

   - Viewing staged and unstaged changes
-    - *git diff*: shows the files to be stagedcompares them
+    - *git diff*: shows the files to be staged and compares them
     - *git diff [--staged or --cached]*: shows the staged files but not committed and compares them
     - *git difftool to see the differences in a graphical tool that is installed in the system*